mdda/deep-learning-workshop/README.md

   * MNIST training and test sets
   * Trained models from two of the 'big' ImageNet winners
   * Test Images for both recognition, 'e-commerce' and style-transfer modules
+  * Corpuses and pretrained GloVe for the language examples
 * Tool chain (mostly Python-oriented)
   * Theano / Lasagne
   * Keras / Tensorflow is included, but not really used